The rare daily word game sweeping the globe. Find what's hidden in plain sight.

 How OUTLIER does the daily word game

 OUTLIER is a daily word game scored on rarity.
 One letter grid goes out each day, the same for every player in the world.
-You hunt the words inside it, and instead of being rewarded for length or for using rare letters, you are rewarded for finding words other players did not.
-Common words score nothing.
+You hunt the words inside it.
+Each word has a permanent Rarity Score; rare finds pay big, common ones pay far less.

-Ten guesses, a worldwide leaderboard, and a streak that builds on your profile.
-It is the daily format — short, comparable, fair, fresh — pointed at the most interesting target a word game can have: not the obvious answer, but the one almost everyone missed.
-Play today's grid and start the habit.
+Ten guesses, an all-time leaderboard, and a streak that builds on your profile.
+It is the daily format, short, comparable, fair, fresh, pointed at the most interesting target a word game can have: not the obvious answer, but the one almost everyone missed.
+If you came here for the format itself, the daily word search game and word grid game guides go deeper.
+Play today's grid and start the habit, then read about building the world’s most-played word game.